Emmotes/ic_spoilers/docs/umberto.md

     "id": 1994,
     "flavour_text": "",
     "description": {
-        "desc": "Umberto increases the health of all other Champions by $amount% of his max health, and any healing effect on those Champions is increased by $amount%."
+        "desc": "Umberto increases the health of all other Champions by $amount% of his max health, and healing effects on all Champions is increased by $amount%."
     },
     "effect_keys": [
         {